MaastrichtU-IDS/cohort-explorer/README.md

 # 🫀 iCARE4CVD Cohort Explorer

-Webapp enabling to upload and explore cohorts metadata built for the [iCARE4CVD project](https://icare4cvd.eu).
+Webapp enabling to upload and explore cohorts metadata, built for the [iCARE4CVD project](https://icare4cvd.eu).

-It interacts with a privacy computing platform ([Decentriq](https://www.decentriq.com/)) to create secure workspace where data scientists can run analysis on the selected cohorts (the cohorts data is uploaded only to Decentriq, the explorer only uses cohorts metadata).
+It interacts with a privacy computing platform ([Decentriq](https://www.decentriq.com/)) to create secure workspace where data scientists can run analysis on the selected cohorts.
+The cohorts data is uploaded only to Decentriq, the explorer only uses cohorts metadata.

 It aims to enable *data custodians* and *data scientists* to: